DKMS (Germany, Poland, US, UK, India and Chile)

 Germany ZKRD (ION-6939)

-- Search: ZKRD accepts search request from transplant centres and registries as usual, without any restrictions.
+- Search: The ZKRD continues to accept search requests from transplant centers and registries without any restrictions.

 Hungary Hungarian Stem Cell Donor Registry (ION-1695)